API Management

 You can also:

-• In the Search box, enter credential names to quickly access specific credentials
+• Enter credential names in the search box to quickly access specific credentials.

-• From the options button, deactivate and delete active credentials, as well as activate any previously deactivated credentials.
+Note: Only admins can edit, deactivate and delete credentials, as well as activate any previously deactivated credentials.

 To view the API Usage information for the authentication credentials, click API Usage.